Kfmoi/PiratenBoardGame/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
-   * < For confirming that the a feature is done and can be delivered for good, I must run some checks and see if it there's a bugs coming up.
+   * < For confirming that a feature is done and can be delivered for good, I must run some checks and see if it there's a bugs coming up.
 For F01, I will create a simulator to check how many times and a faces has appeared.
 F02, this I just have to check if the right amount of dices is rolled each time.  >

 ### Backlog